Heavy quark dominance in orbital excitation of singly and doubly heavy baryons: Signature of HQD mechanism in strong decay

+In Table~\ref{t4} and Fig.\ref{f3}, $\Xi_{b}(6327)^{0}$ and $\Xi_{b}(6333)^{0}$ is identified as the $D$-wave doublet states in this work.
+In their observed strong decay modes, however, the heavy-light meson is absent~\cite{f14}.
+From Ref.~\cite{f11p}, we find their $\langle r_{\lambda}^{2}\rangle^{1/2}$ values are 0.743 fm and 0.751 fm, respectively, which are smaller than those (0.825 fm and 0.843 fm) of the $D$-wave states $\Xi_{c}(3055)^{+}$ and $\Xi_{c}(3080)$.
+It implies the heavy-light meson is more difficult to be produced in the strong decay of the bottom baryons, as compared to the charmed baryons.

-Similarly, the $\Lambda D^{+}$ decay modes are also observed experimentally for $\Xi_{c}(3055)^{+}$ and $\Xi_{c}(3080)$.
-So, they are assigned to the $1D(\frac{3}{2}^{+},\frac{5}{2}^{+})$ doublet states of the $\bar{\mathbf{3}}_{F}$ sector in Table~\ref{t4}.
-So far, the two-body strong decay mode containing a heavy-light meson has been only observed in the high-orbital excited states.
-The same phenomenon is expected to occur in doubly heavy baryons, which might be helpful in searching for more doubly heavy baryons in experiments.
+So far, the two-body strong decay mode containing a heavy-light meson is mainly observed in the high-orbital excited states of the charmed baryons.
+The same phenomenon is expected to occur in doubly heavy baryons, which might be helpful in searching for the doubly heavy baryons with the high-orbital excitation in experiments.

 \begin{large}